L4sscrow/facebook-post/README.md

-Fully Vibe Codded, high chance to fail or crash
+(Disabled) Fully Vibe Codded, high chance to fail or crash